TimoGuy/BTZC_game_engine/README.md

         - [x] @PLEASE: Add checkbox to toggle showing physics object wireframe.
         - [x] Toggle showing imgui demo window as well.

-1. IN PROG: Skeletal animations using compute shaders.
+1. DONE: Skeletal animations using compute shaders.
     - [ ] @FUTURE: ~~See `@IQHEWRIHDFKNAXI` for levels of detail and round-robin system.~~
-        - [ ] For first iter, just do all skeletal animations computed.
+        - [x] For first iter, just do all skeletal animations computed.
     - [x] Create vertex buffers to store the deformed models.
         - 1 per skinned mesh thingy.
         - If `animated` == true: